California Psalms

 the sweet wet bodily Earth caressed by urgent heavy inclemency,

-the flow of cargo impressed in the drunken cleft.
+the flow of cargo impressed in the drunken hollow.

 8 A boiling, foaming current swept moisture